+Setup Item Options Help Text Comments

+state.

-Setup Item Options Help Text Comments Order No Action to save as Static Boot Order Template. to take the current Boot Options and save it as the Static Boot Option template without disabling and re-enabling the Static Boot Ordering option.
+Reset Static Boot Order Yes No Action [Yes] Take snapshot of current boot order to save as Static Boot Order Template.
+This option will allow you to take the current Boot Options and save it as the Static Boot Option template without disabling and re-enabling the Static Boot Ordering option.
 Select "Yes" to snapshot the current Boot Options into the Static Boot Options.
 After saving SBO, on next boot this option will change back to "No Action" automatically.